How to Implement AI Agents

 The First Step

-All you need to implement AI employees is the ability to articulate "what you want delegated."
+All you need to implement AI agents is the ability to articulate "what you want delegated."
 That's it.

 The technical bar is lower than you think.
 Open a terminal, paste one command, write "who this person is" in a text file.
-Your first AI employee starts working.
+Your first AI agent starts working.